-Student: Date:
+Student: Date: Date:

-(Please prin t)
+(Please print t)

 Program Level:Freshman Sophomore Junior Senior

 This form specifies my inter Misericordia University.
-I u follow procedures listed in the inderstand that if I am also withdrawing from the ne university I must also
+I u follow procedures listed in the nderstand that if I am also withdrawing from tl ne university I must also

-I understand that by withdra Imaging Student Withdrawa formal application.
-I unders further realize that if program not limited to curriculum, and the time of my return.
-If I attempt to re-enter the prapplication must be made the I Policy, I will be granted tand this only applies if I imprequirements change du limission and retention), I impression after the one-year a one-year period in eave the program in ring my hiatus from to must comply with the period has elapsed, I which I can return withou good academic standing.
-It the program (including but requirements effective at understand that
+I understand that by withdra Medical Imaging Student W return without formal applic academic standing.
+I further program (including but not I requirements effective at the ithdrawal Policy, I will be ation.
+I understand this or realize that if program redimited to curriculum, adm e granted a one-year p nly applies if I leave t quirements change du period in which I can the program in good aring my hiatus from the

+If I attempt to re-enter the prapplication must be made the

-If applicable, students should will not prohibit readmission d provide the anticipated on during the one year time ate of return, althoug frame. gh lack of this information
+If applicable, students should information will not prohibit gh lack of this

-late of return OR at this time
+Anticipated d ate of return OR No plans to return at this time

-Student Signature: Date:
+Student Signature:

+Date:

 Advisor Signature:

 Date:

 Department Chairperson Signature e:

 Date:

+C. Davistana

-C: Registrar Academic Advisor Student
+C: Registrar Academic Advisor